Patricia Kabbah

 Patricia Kabbah (17 March 1933 – 8 May 1998) was a Sierra Leonean lawyer who served as First Lady of Sierra Leone from 1996 to 1998.
 She was the first wife of Sierra Leone's third president, Ahmad Tejan Kabbah.
-She is widely regarded as one of the most influential first ladies in the history of Sierra Leone.

 Early life and teaching career

 Kabbah was born on 17 March 1933 in Gbap, Bonthe District, to ethnic Sherbro parents in the Southern Province of British Sierra Leone.

 She attended St. Joseph's Convent Primary School in Bonthe and St. Joseph's Convent Secondary School in Freetown.
 She was later employed by the Catholic Mission to teach English and French at St. Joseph's Secondary School in Freetown.

 After two years of teaching, Kabbah studied in the United States and received her bachelor's degree in English at the University of Toledo, in Toledo, Ohio, in 1959 and a master's degree in French Language at the University of Chicago, in Chicago, Illinois, in 1963.